scholarcy/slate/source/includes/_highlights.md

-reference_links | false | If true, parse and link each reference to its full text location replace_pronouns | false | If true, replace first-person pronouns with third-person mentions (the author(s)?, they). key_points | 5 | The number of key points/key takeaway items to extract. sampling | representative | For large documents, when extracting key terms, use either a representative sample of the full content, or the fulltext content. extract_snippets | true | If true, sample snippets from each section, otherwise, sample the full text. add_background_info | false | If true, generate an introductory sentence.
+reference_links | false | If true, parse and link each reference to its full text location replace_pronouns | false | If true, replace first-person pronouns with third-person mentions (the author(s)?, they). key_points | 5 | The number of key points/key takeaway items to extract. focus_terms | null | Semicolon separated list of terms around which the extracted highlights will focus. sampling | representative | For large documents, when extracting key terms, use either a representative sample of the full content, or the fulltext content. extract_snippets | true | If true, sample snippets from each section, otherwise, sample the full text. add_background_info | false | If true, generate an introductory sentence.
 Useful generating an abstract from an article.